-While most people gamble without it causing them any problems in their lives, a few of those who gamble find it changes their lives for the worse.
+Most people who gamble do so without it causing them any problems in their lives.
+A few of those who gamble find it changes their lives for the worse.
 How can you tell if this is happening to you or someone close to you?

-For many people, gambling is something they do once in a while, as a form of recreation.
-They buy a lottery ticket, bet a few dollars on a horse, or drop a loonie into a machine.
+Gambling is something people may do once in a while, as a form of recreation.
+They buy a lottery ticket, bet a few dollars on a horse or sporting event, or drop a few dollars into a video lottery terminal (VLT).
 When the draw or the game is over, they go on to other non-gambling activities.

-But for some people, gambling becomes more and more important and becomes a problem.
+Gambling is a problem when it becomes more and more important and starts to affect other areas of your life.
 Gambling problems can range from minor to quite serious.

-It could be as simple as gambling a little more often than you meant to, or spending a little more money than you meant to, or maybe making it hard to pay the utility bills or meet a car payment some months.
+It could be as simple as gambling a little more often than you meant to or spending a little more money than you wanted.

-How many of these sound familiar?
+How many of these can you identify with?
 Your chances of developing a gambling problem depend on the number of factors in your life and the ways these factors work together.

 Keep a balance in your life.
 Make careful decisions about how you spend your time, money, and energy.

-These questions may help you explore your gambling experience.
-If you find that checked a lot of the boxes in #1 or you answered "Yes" to questions 2 through 5, you may have a gambling problem.
-Think about learning more about gambling or have your gambling assessed by calling the 24-hour Helpline.
+If you checked several of the activities in #1 or answered "Yes" to questions 2 to 5, you may have a gambling problem.

 Author: Addiction and Mental Health, Alberta Health Services